dady8889/AdornerBehavior/README.md

 # AdornerBehavior
 Adorner Behavior by wuijong and Ashley Davis.
-This is a fixed version viable for use in modern world.
+This is a fixed and improved version viable for use in the modern world.
+Allows you to easily define adorners in XAML, with no code behind required.

 ## Changes
 * Built against .NET Framework 4.6.1 and .NET Core 3.1.